 Working with the slum community Mother Mee lived in, Ruth Center’s caring staff, along with a team of volunteers, built a basic shelter for Mother Mee. (see right) It’s the first time in years Mother Mee has felt cared for, loved, not alone.
 Ruth Center is providing basic food for her, and helping her to get a government ID card.
 Ruth Center can’t everyone, but they help the next one, and the next one, and the next one.
 Because that’s what L.I.F.E. is all about.

-Ruth Center is regularly helping 296 elderly people in 13 communities in Prawet District.
-Ruth Center staff regularly visit the elderly, visiting them, giving them basic necessities and loving them.
-Special activities are organized for the elderly, such as taking them on a trip to the park 4 times per year and an annual special trip to the beach.
-Caring for the elderly also means lots of practical help, such as construction projects to help fix roofs, side walks, bathrooms, floors and other parts of the houses of the elderly.
-Many of the elderly people help care for their grandchildren, so another practical way we help them is by organizing activities for the children in school holidays, to give the elderly a break and time to rest.
+The Ruth Center consistently helps 296 elderly people in 13 communities in Prawet District.
+Ruth Center staff regularly visit them, giving them basic necessities and much love.
+Special activities are organized for them, such as taking them on a trip to the park four times a year and an annual special trip to the beach.
+Caring for the elderly also means lots of practical help, such as construction projects to help fix roofs, sidewalks, bathrooms, floors and other parts of their homes.
+Many of them help care for their grandchildren, so another practical way we help is by organizing activities for the children during school holidays, to give their grandparents a break and time to rest.

-One of the goals in working with these communities is also to help people within the community care for themselves.
-We regularly help these communities clean up trash within their community.
+One of the goals in working with these communities is to help them care for themselves.
+We regularly help the elderly clean up trash within their neighborhoods.
 We also want to help the elderly generate an income.
-We have the dream project which some elderly people help sew and create the products which we sell for them.
+We do so through the Dream Project, a program where the elderly help to sew and create products which we then sell for them.

 P.O.
 Box 4